shishiteng/direct_edge_imu/README.md

 If you use our code, please cite our paper:

-[1] Yonggen Ling, Manohar Kuse, Shaojie Shen, "Direct Edge Alignment-Based Visual-Inertial Fusion for Tracking of Aggressive Motions", submitted to Autonomous Robots.
+[1] Yonggen Ling, Manohar Kuse, and Shaojie Shen, "Direct Edge Alignment-Based Visual-Inertial Fusion for Tracking of Aggressive Motions", submitted to Autonomous Robots.

 For more questions, please contact ylingaa at connect dot ust dot hk .